Clickable arrow icon In this article

 • Provide counseling support in challenging market situations so that you don’t panic but rather stick to your investment plan

-• Use various financial tools and software to prepare a customized financial plan.
+• Use various financial tools and software to prepare a customised financial plan.
 Explain the plan calculations to you in a simple way and get your implementation signoff

 • Coordinate with the back office and other experts in the team regarding the implementation of plan recommendations.